gprasadr8/cs-fundamentals/ds/notes/data_structures_introduction.md

 isEmpty() - checks if stack is empty isFull() - checks if stack is full
 ```

-- Abstract Data Types hides the implementation from the user
+- ADT hides the implementation from the user.
-- There are multiple ways to implement an ADT
+- There are many ways to implement an ADT.
-**For Example:** Stack ADT can be implemented by using either arrays or Linked Lists
+- **For Example:** Stack ADT can be implemented by using either arrays or Linked Lists.
-- ADTs provides abstraction means ADTs are skeltons i.e interface.
-If user wants to use an ADT they can use it's operations without knowing about it's implementation
+- ADTs provides abstraction means ADTs are just skeltons i.e interface.
+User can use an ADT without knowing implementation details.
-- **For Exmaple:** if user wants to use Stack, they can simply use push and pop operations without knowing it's implementation
+- **For Exmaple:** If Stack functionality is needed, use operations like push and pop without knowing how it is implemented.

-- ADTs are generic concepts irrespective of programming language
+- ADTs are generic concepts not specific to any programming language.

 ### Data Structures:
-Data structure is a particular way of storing and organizing the data in a computer so that it can be used efficiently.Efficiently means in terms of time as well as space
+- Data structure is a particular way of storing and organizing the data in a computer so that it can be used efficiently.

-- in other words, data structure is used to implement an ADT
+- Efficiently means in terms of both time and space.
+- Data structures are implementation of an ADT.
-- **For example:** in order to implement **Stack ADT**, we can use an **array** or **linked list** data structures.
+- **For example:** To implement **Stack ADT**, an **array** or **linked list** data structures can be used.
-- ADT tells us **what** is to be done and data structure tells us **how** to do it
+- ADT defines **what** operations can be done and data structure defines **how** they are implemented.
 - ADT gives blueprint and data structures gives the implementation

 #### How to know  which data structure to use for a particular ADT?
-Generally, different implementations of ADT are compared for time and space efficiency.
+- Different implementations of ADT are compared for time and space efficiency.
 Based on the user requirement best suited will be selected.

-**For Example:**
-**Stack ADT:** can be implemented by using array and linked lists. based on user requirement like if user wants time efficiency then he will select the proper best data structure in both of them.
+- **For Example: Stack ADT:** can be implemented by using array or linked list.
+Based on efficiency of various operations like push, pop etc.. either one can be choosen as per the requirement.

 #### Advantages of Data Structures
 - **Efficiency:** proper choice of data structures make program efficient in terms of space and time.
-- **Reusability:** one implementation can be used by multiple client programs
+- **Reusability:** one implementation can be used by multiple client programs.
-- **Abstraction:** Data structure is specified by an ADT which provides a level of abstraction. the client program doesn't have to worry about the implementation details.
+- **Abstraction:** Data structure is specified by an ADT which provides a level of abstraction.
+Client program doesn't need to know the implementation details.

-### Types of Data Structures:
+Types of Data Structures:
+--

-#### 1. Linear Data Structures:
+- Linear Data Structures:
-A data structure is a linear when all the elements are accessed in a linear(sequentially) order.
+  - A data structure is linear when all the elements are accessed in sequential order.
-but it's not compulsory to store all elements sequentially(ex linked list).
+  - It is not mandatory to store all elements sequentially(Ex: linked list).

-**Examples:** Array, Stack, Queue, Linked List
+  - Examples of linear data structures are Array, Stack, Queue, Linked List etc.

-#### 2. Non-Linear Data Structures
+- Non-Linear Data Structures
-A data structure is a non-linear when all the elements are not stored/accessed in a linear(sequential) order.
+  - A data structure is non-linear when all the elements are not accessed in sequential order.
-**Examples:** Trees and Graphs
+  - Examples of non-linear data strcutres include Trees and Graphs etc.